What is Beocat?

 First, you need to get an account by visiting https://account.beocat.ksu.edu/ and filling out the form.
 In most cases approval for the account will be granted in less than one business day, and sometimes much sooner.
 When your account has been approved, you will be added to our LISTSERV, where we announce any changes, maintenance periods, or other issues.

-Once you have an account, you can access Beocat via SSH and can transfer files in or out via SCP or SFTP (or Globus Connect using the endpoint Beocat filesystem).
+Once you have an account, you can access Beocat via SSH and can transfer files in or out via SCP or SFTP (or Globus Connect using the endpoint Beocat filesystem (new)).
 If you don't know what those are, please see our LinuxBasics page.
 If you are familiar with these, connect your client to headnode.beocat.ksu.edu and use your K-State eID credentials to login.

 As mentioned above, we use Slurm for job submission and scheduling.
 If you've never worked with a batch-queueing system before, submitting a job is different than running on a standalone Linux machine.
 Please see our SlurmBasics page for an introduction on how to submit your first job.
 If you are already familiar with Slurm, we also have an AdvancedSlurm page where we can adjust the fine-tuning.
 If you're new to HPC, we highly recommend the Supercomputing in Plain English (SiPE) series by OU.
 In particular, the older course's streaming videos are an excellent resource, even if you do not complete the exercises.